Ditectrev/Microsoft-Azure-AZ-204-Developing-Solutions-for-Microsoft-Azure-Practice-Tests-Exams-Question-Answer/README.md

 ![Question 12](images/question12.png)

 - [ ] Box 1: Create the Azure Functions app with a Consumption plan type.
 Box 2: Create an access policy in Azure Key Vault for the application identity.
 Box 3: Create a user-assigned managed identity for the application.
 - [x] Box 1: Create the Azure Functions app with a Premium plan type.
-Box 2: Create a user-assigned managed identity for the application.
+Box 2: Create a system-assigned managed identity for the application.
 Box 3: Create an access policy in Azure Key Vault for the application identity.
 - [ ] Box 1: Create the Azure Functions app with a Consumption plan type.
 Box 2: Create a user-assigned managed identity for the application.
 Box 3: Create an access policy in Azure Key Vault for the application identity.
 - [ ] Box 1: Create the Azure Functions app with a Premium plan type.
 Box 2: Create a user-assigned managed identity for the application.
 Box 3: Create an access policy in Azure Key Vault for the application identity.